South Sudan: Admission into the EAC and planned democratic elections (2016–present)

-2017 famine

-On 20 February 2017, South Sudan and the United Nations declared a famine in parts of former Unity State, with the warning that it could spread rapidly without further action.
-Over 100,000 people were affected.
-The UN World Food Programme said that 40% of the population of South Sudan, 4.9 million people, need food urgently.
-U.N. officials said that President Salva Kiir Mayardit was blocking food deliveries to some areas.
-Furthermore, UNICEF warned that more than 1 million children in South Sudan were subjected to malnutrition.

-An outbreak of fall armyworm further threatened sorghum and maize production by July 2017.

-2025 tensions
+2025–2026 tensions

+In 2025, violence expanded across South Sudan as ceasefire violations and fighting between government forces and opposition groups intensified in Jonglei, Unity, and Upper Nile states.
+Aerial bombardments, river based operations, ambushes, and retaliatory attacks were reported.
+These incidents resulted in civilian casualties, displacement, and the loss of livelihoods.

 In early March, clashes between the Army and the rebel Nuer White Army in the town of Nasir left dozens dead.
 On 26 March 2025, Vice-President Riek Machar was arrested on orders of President Salva Kiir claiming he had instigated and supported the White Army, despite the White Army denying any ties.
 The arrest was met by a response from the SPLM-IO stating such an act violates the ceasefire that ended the South Sudanese civil war in 2020.
 Machar's arrest was accompanied by the mass sacking of his supporters, and the arrival of a unit from the Ugandan armed forces invited into the country by Kiir to help fight against the White Army.

-UN Secretary-General Antonio Guterres stated that the "peace agreement is in shambles" and South Sudan is on "the edge of a collapse into civil war" while the African Union has sent a delegation to try and deescalate the conflict.
+UN Secretary-General Antonio Guterres stated that the "peace agreement is in shambles" and South Sudan is on "the edge of a collapse into civil war" while the African Union has sent a delegation to try to deescalate the conflict.

+At least 169 people were killed and 50 injured in March 2026 when armed youth from Unity State attacked Abiemnom County in the Ruweng Administrative Area.
+The attackers burned markets and homes before being driven out by the army, after which local authorities regained control.
+The killings form part of a growing surge in violence across South Sudan, where forces aligned with President Salva Kiir are fighting armed groups believed to support opposition leader Riek Machar.

+2026 elections

+President Salva Kiir had dissolved the transitional government on 24 September 2026.
+Kiir will remain in office with full constitutional powers until an elected president is sworn in.
+He also reappointed some ministers and governors in caretaker positions until the 22 December elections.